Upcoming Events

 - Format: Invited Talk

-- Context: European research network https://lullabyte.eu/ with interdisciplinary projects across musicology, neuroscience, psychology and computer science
+- Context: European research network https://lullabyte.eu/ with interdisciplinary projects across musicology, neuroscience, psychology and computer science, cf. Lullabyte event at the Free University Berlin in July 2025.

 TALK: European Governance of Education Innovation and its Challenges – Two Case Studies